CookieDookie/Morph-Addon/Mobs Information.md

 - They walk really slow
 - Three blocks tall so you can't enter normal doors
 - Have attack damage of 3.75 to 10.75 hearts
+- Shows different degrees of cracking depending on their health
 - You don't have knockback when you get hit
 - Monsters hit you just like players
+- Shows a poppy on its hands when holding one
 - Don't drown underwater
+- Can be repaired by other players using an iron ingot

 ## **Axolotl**
 - Have 7 hearts